Road bike tire pressure: Tips for optimal performance and comfort

-Tire pressure is a major factor in determining how fast, comfortable, safe, and stable you feel on your road bike.
-Find the right pressure for you with this complete guide.
+Getting the right pressure for road bike tires is tricky but rewarding.
+In practice, it’s an incredibly impactful factor in how fast, comfortable and stable you feel on your road bike.
+Find the right road bike tire pressure for you in our comprehensive guide.

 When you’re riding, the tires are the only contact point between your bike and the ground.
-By pumping your road bike tires to the right pressure, you can get the ride feel, grip and speed you want.
+By pumping your road bike tires to the right pressure, typically measured in either pounds-force per square inch (abbreviated to psi) or bar, you can get the ride feel, grip and speed you want.

 What factors affect the correct road bike tire pressure?

-There’s no one-size-fits-all correct tire pressure for all riders and situations.
+There’s no one-size-fits-all correct tire pressure to suit all riders and situations.
 In general, the narrower a bicycle tire is, the higher the pressure should be.
 However, pumping the pressure too high can have detrimental effects to performance and comfort, by reducing grip and increasing vibrations.
-Besides that, the optimal air pressure depends on various factors:
+There’s also a difference between the bike types and tire psi favoured by a professional cyclist vs a regular person… and trying to emulate the pros by jacking up the pressure on your own road bike tires can lead to unnecessarily uncomfortable riding.

 Road surface